 National Coming Out Day

 Every year on National Coming Out Day, we celebrate coming out as lesbian, gay, bisexual, transgender, queer (LGBTQ) or as an ally.
 On Oct.
-11, 2015, we will mark the 27th anniversary of National Coming Out Day.
+11, 2015, we marked the 27th anniversary of National Coming Out Day.

 27 years ago, on the anniversary of the National March on Washington for Lesbian and Gay Rights, we first observed National Coming Out Day as a reminder that one of our most basic tools is the power of coming out.
 One out of every two Americans has someone close to them who is gay or lesbian.
 For transgender people, that number is only one in 10.